 Means customers can “pull” products from warehouses as needed.
 The improved flow leads to a smooth movement of products—and only when customers demand them.
 It leads to the elimination of overproduction and idle inventory waste.

 Respond and adapt to changes in the market.
 Warehouse managers who follow lean

 inventory principles can quickly do that because of regular evaluation of inventory flow and customer demand.

 Continually refine lean inventory processes so that the warehouse becomes highly functional.
 Warehouse managers must involve every employee in implementing lean concepts.

 Kanban: Lean Methodology

 Kanban is a popular lean inventory methodology.
-It uses the JIT (Just-in-Time) technique to prevent overproduction and overstocking.
+It uses JIT (Just-in-Time) inventory analysis to prevent overproduction and overstocking.

 As the term implies, the inventory arrives when products or other items are needed and not before that.